eco fashion

 Eco Styles Nina Gbor get off the fashion trendmill 1

-Today I'm going back to basics.
+Today, I'm going back to basics.
 Back to my first and original eco styling messaging and ethos of getting off the fashion trendmill.
 It means personal style (individual preference, lifestyle) alone should be the premise for choosing our clothes and NOT TRENDS.
-The concept is psychological, environmental, spiritual and also rooted in social justice, self-awareness and confidence.
+The concept is psychological, environmental, and spiritual and also rooted in social justice, self-awareness and confidence.

 Throughout our lives, fashion has taught us that we're not enough.
 And that we need to stay current with the latest trends.
 This brainwashing is the JEDI MIND TRICK that has grown and kept their profits super high for years.
 That’s because it keeps us in a hamster wheel loop of buying consistently to fill that void of not feeling enough.
 To get out of this loop, we need to step out of the fashion trendmill.